Thinklab-SJTU/ML4CO-Bench-101/README.md

 ## 📚 Brief Introductions

 **Abstract:** Combinatorial problems on graphs have attracted extensive efforts from the machine learning community over the past decade.
 Despite notable progress in this area under the umbrella of ML4CO, a comprehensive categorization, unified reproducibility, and transparent evaluation protocols are still lacking for the emerging and immense pool of neural CO solvers.
-In this paper, we establish a modular and streamlined framework benchmarking prevalent neural CO methods, dissecting their design choices via a tri-leveled
-"paradigm-model-learning" taxonomy to better characterize different approaches.
+In this paper, we establish a modular and streamlined framework benchmarking prevalent neural CO methods, dissecting their design choices via a tri-leveled "paradigm-model-learning" taxonomy to better characterize different approaches.
 Further, we integrate their shared features and respective strengths to form 3 unified solvers representing global prediction (GP), local construction (LC), and adaptive expansion (AE) mannered neural solvers.
-We also collate a total of 34 datasets for 7 mainstream CO problems (including both edge-oriented tasks: TSP, ATSP, CVRP, as well as edge-oriented: MIS, MCut, MVC, MCut) across scales to facilitate more comparable results among literature.
+We also collate a total of 34 datasets for 7 mainstream CO problems (including both edge-oriented tasks: TSP, ATSP, CVRP, as well as node-oriented: MIS, MCl, MVC, MCut) across scales to facilitate more comparable results among literature.
 Extensive experiments upon our benchmark reveal a fair and exact performance exhibition indicative of the raw contribution of the learning components in each method, rethinking and insisting that pre- and post-inference heuristic tricks are not supposed to compensate for sub-par capability of the data-driven counterparts.
 Under this unified benchmark, an up-to-date replication of typical ML4CO methods is maintained, hoping to provide convenient reference and insightful guidelines for both engineering development and academic exploration of the ML4CO community in the future.

 <img src="assets/ml4co.png" alt="Organization" width="800"/>